varshneyprm/AI-Book-Recommendation-Website/README.md

 ### Step 5: Access the Application

 Once the terminal displays Server running on http://localhost:3000 and Connected to MongoDB, open your web browser and navigate to http://localhost:3000.

-Academic Institution: Aligarh College of Engineering and Technology, Aligarh

-Session: 2022-2026